Skip to main content

 When to use it

-A public health funeral is appropriate when the deceased had no next of kin, when the family genuinely cannot afford any funeral at all, or when there are family disputes about who is responsible.
+A public health funeral is appropriate when the person had no next of kin, when the family genuinely cannot afford any funeral at all, or when there are family disputes about who is responsible.
 It is not appropriate simply to avoid cost if other options are available.
 Contact your local council's environmental health department to start the process.

 What it does not include